Book Indexing Is a Home Business Opportunity

 Word processing software can be used simply to produce and manipulate entries, but producing an index in this way leaves a lot of room for error.

-How Easy Is it to Find Work as an Indexer?
+How Easy Is it to Find Indexing Work?

 As in many types of freelance work, getting the first few commissions might be difficult.
 If you do happen to have contacts in the publishing industry, use these as much as possible.

 National indexing societies maintain listings of indexers, with information about their qualifications, experience and subjects of interest.
 Some directories are more newbie-friendly than others.
-However, membership of a society enables contacts to be made, and contacts can be key in obtaining those first commissions.
+However, membership in a society enables contacts to be made, and contacts can be key in obtaining those first commissions.
 Indexers who are unable to take on a particular commission are usually more than ready to recommend another colleague.
-Experienced indexers who have acted as mentors to beginners, will at times recommend their students if they show sufficient promise.
+Experienced indexers who have acted as mentors to beginners will, at times, recommend their students if they show sufficient promise.

 - Contacting charities, local societies and voluntary organisations.
 Again, they may have annual reports or other publications to index.
 Local societies based around hobbies and interests may even have authors of new books on these subjects among their members.